equalogic/typeorm-relations-graphql/README.md

 You could join these relations manually (or eagerly) with TypeORM, but then you are likely to end up overfetching - retrieving relations that were not requested by the client and producing SQL that is more expensive than necessary.
-_TypeORM<->GraphQL Joiner_ only joins relations that were requested in the client's GQL query.
+**typeorm-relations-graphql** only joins relations that were requested in the client's GQL query.

 You could also use a [DataLoader](https://github.com/slaypni/type-graphql-dataloader) to batch requests, but this will usually still result in more database queries than are produced by joining relations.
 Beware however that large joins